6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 5. Cracks in Your Foundation or Driveway

-A leaking main water line doesn’t just affect your yard.
-Over time, water escaping into the soil beneath your home or driveway can wash away the material supporting it, leading to settling, cracking, or shifting.
-Foundation cracks are serious on their own, but when they appear alongside other plumbing symptoms, they point even more directly to a water line issue that needs to be addressed before the structural damage worsens.
+A leaking main water line does not just affect your yard.
+Over time, water escaping into the soil beneath your home or driveway can gradually wash away the supporting material underneath, leading to settling, cracking, or shifting of solid surfaces above it.

 6. Persistent Low Water Volume at Multiple Fixtures

-There’s a difference between low water pressure and low water volume.
+There is an important distinction between low water pressure and low water volume.
 Low volume means the actual amount of water coming through is reduced, not just the force of it.
-If you’re noticing that filling a bathtub takes much longer than it used to or that running two fixtures at the same time brings both to a near trickle, a compromised main water line is a likely culprit.
-In some situations, home repiping may be part of the longer-term solution, depending on the age and overall condition of the plumbing system.
+If filling a bathtub takes noticeably longer than it used to, or if running two fixtures at the same time brings both down to a near trickle, a compromised main water line is a likely culprit.

 What Happens If You Wait?

-Your main water line works hard every day without much acknowledgment.
-When it starts showing signs of trouble, paying attention early makes a real difference in how the situation plays out.
+Your main water line works every day without much acknowledgment.
+When it starts showing signs of trouble, early attention makes a real difference in how the situation plays out and what it ultimately costs to resolve.

 Contact Us